Frequently Asked Questions

 Q: Where are the various venues located?

-A: Koessler Athletic Center, the site of the Graduate Ceremony and the Baccalaureate Mass, is situated at the corner of Main Street and Delavan Avenue.
-The assembly area for graduate students is located in the Patrick E. Lee Center which is directly behind this building.
+A: Koessler Athletic Center, the site of the Undergraduate Ceremony, Graduate Ceremony and the Baccalaureate Mass, is situated at the corner of Main Street and Delavan Avenue.
+The assembly area for students is located in the Patrick E. Lee Center which located at the back of the building.

 Q: What about parking facilities at the venues?